 About this Class:

 Impulse control is one of the most important and difficult things to teach your dog.
 It’s just not natural for dogs to wait for what they want.
 “If it’s there and I can get it, why wait until later?”
-In this one-session, 2.5 hour class, you will learn skills and strategies to help your dog understand that s/he may have to wait for something good.
+In this one-session, two hour class, you will learn skills and strategies to help your dog understand that s/he may have to wait for something good.

 You will begin teaching your dog to: